-You can shoot movies while recording sound with the built-in monaural microphone or a commercially-available stereo microphone.
+You can shoot movies while recording sound with the built-in monaural microphone or the Directional Stereo Microphone DM-E1 (sold separately).
 You can also freely adjust the sound-recording level.

-Set the sound recording with [• 2: Sound recording].
+Set the sound recording with [ $\Box$ , 2: Sound recording].